 Rule 14-412.
 Presumptively approved sponsors; presumptive MCLE accreditation.

-(a) The Board may designate an individual or organization as a presumptively approved sponsor of accredited CLE courses or activities if they meet the following standards.
+(a) The Board may designate an individual or organization as a presumptively approved sponsor of accredited CLE courses or activities if they meet the following standards:

-(a)(3) The sponsor shall submit related information within 60 days following the presentation of a course, including the registration list in an approved format, a copy of the brochure describing the course, a description of the method or manner of presentation of course materials, and, if specifically requested by the Board, a set of course materials.
+(a)(3) Within 60 days prior to offering a course, the sponsor must indicate on a Board-approved form that the course satisfies the provisions of Rule 14-411.
+The sponsor should also submit a copy of the brochure or outline describing the course, a description of the method or manner of presentation, and, if specifically requested by the Board, a set of materials.